“Sign in with Apple” is a great new privacy feature—and a weapon

-One major WWDC debutante, an iOS 13 and MacOS Catalina feature called “Sign in with Apple,” might be the company’s most tangible act of privacy protection yet.
-It’s not a productivity, communications, or entertainment app with data privacy is an added-on guarantee.
+One major WWDC debutant, an iOS 13 and MacOS Catalina feature called “Sign in with Apple,” might be the company’s most tangible act of privacy protection yet.
+It’s not a productivity, communications, or entertainment app with data privacy as an added-on guarantee.
 Its whole purpose is to help users preserve their own privacy as they move around the web.
 In that sense, Sign in with Apple may be the very first privacy product from Apple.

-This evolution helps the company further stand apart from some of the tech world’s other largest companies.
-Apple has been openly critical of its Facebook’s and Google’s core advertising businesses, both of which rely on the harvesting of user’s personal data to target ads.
+This evolution helps the company further stand apart from other big tech companies.
+Apple has been openly critical of Facebook’s and Google’s core advertising businesses, both of which rely on the harvesting of user’s personal data to target ads.
 “The truth is we could make a ton of money if we monetized our customer, if our customer was our product,” Cook said last year.
 “We’ve elected not to do that.”
 (Together, Google and Facebook control about 60% of the U.S. interactive advertising business.)

 Last month, Google CEO Sundar Pichai fired back in an op-ed in the New York Times.
 He suggested that Apple’s take on privacy is great, if you can afford Apple products.
 “For us, that means privacy cannot be a luxury good offered only to people who can afford to buy premium products and services.
 Privacy must be equally available to everyone in the world.”